jljohnson/triplestore-tdb-clients/README.md

 Note: after launching Fuseki, you can no longer perform SPARQL queries against the triplestore using the Java API.
 Every interaction with the triplestore has to go through the SPARQL HTTP endpoint of Fuseki.

-Similar Java applications can be found for realizing this syncing scenario with Simulink and AMESim OSLC resources.
-The respective ava applications contain then *Simulink* or *AMESim* instead of *MagicDraw* in their name.

 #RDF Triplestore and SPARQL HTTP endpoint